 Instead of being reassuring, it’s deeply unsettling to see “Kid” Collins anticipate every punch and land a brutal counter-blow because you know this is a man capable of killing someone in the ring.
 Lou Ford and Nick Corey are less existentially upsetting to me because they’re liars.
-Sure, they may lie to themselves a bit, maybe a lot, but a lie is an exhibition of control: those characters manipulate the gulf between their reality and their inner self to their advantage.
-But Collins is wildly out of control, he can't consistently breach that gulf so when he does it's often disturbing.
+Sure, they may lie to themselves a bit, maybe a lot, but a lie is an exhibition of control: those characters manipulate the gulf between reality and their inner selves to their advantage.
+But Collins is wildly out of control, he can't consistently breach that gulf so when he does manage to reconcile outward reality and self-perpection, it's often disturbing.
 If I’m being truthful, I’ve frequently had the experience that Collins has over and over throughout the book - people treat me like an idiot who’s lagging one step behind up until the moment when I make them understand I’m actually five steps ahead.
 Or maybe I’m both, maybe it can be both: you can be one step behind and five steps ahead at the same goddamned time.
 You can see yourself only through a distorting haze, but see the world around you with clarity.

 I drove off, wondering why it was always the stupid people who figured everyone else to be stupid.
 Why they always think they can outsmart the other guy.